-Admission to the Diagnostic Medical Sonography Program is competitive and will be based on a ranking system that includes student performance on all of the sonography program prerequisites.
+Admission to the Diagnostic Medical Sonography Program is competitive and will be based on a ranking system that includes student performance on all the sonography program prerequisites.
 Each student's past and potential educational achievement is measured against all other students applying.
 Applicants must submit all official documentation and demonstrate minimum requirements for consideration by the posted deadline to be considered for acceptance.
-Coursework in progress at time of deadline will not be considered during the application process.
+Coursework in progress at time of deadline will be considered during the application process.
 Students meeting all the minimum requirements for admission are not guaranteed acceptance.
-Priority for admission is given to former students of the Radiologic Technology Program from the School of Health Professionals.